Why Information Security and Privacy?

 The Master of Science in Information Security and Privacy (ISP) is the nation’s premiere professional degree program for those seeking employment or advancement in management or executive roles in information security and privacy.
 The Center for Identity joined with The University of Texas School of Information (ranked among the Top 5 in the U.S.) to offer this unique interdisciplinary program bringing together law, public policy, communications, technology and the social sciences.
 The MS ISP delivers a 360-degree perspective of information security and privacy not available through existing programs in cybersecurity and information assurance.

-- No GRE/GMAT scores required
+No GRE/GMAT scores required for the application

-- Classes meet one weekend per month (Friday and Saturday 8am-5pm CT)
+Classes meet one weekend per month (Friday and Saturday 8am-5pm CT)

-- Classes begin Fall 2021
+Classes begin Fall 2022

-- Tuition is $45,000 (Payable by Semester)
+Tuition is $45,000 (Payable by Semester)

 Who Should Apply

-The MS ISP program is looking for qualified candidates from a wide variety of backgrounds.
-The MS ISP curriculum takes a 360-degree, holistic view of identity management.
-Similarly, our admissions committee takes a 360-degree view of each applicant file.
 No prerequisite classes or background in information security and privacy are required.
 An invitation to apply is open to anyone looking to guide businesses, government agencies, and law enforcement toward effective solutions in information security and privacy.
 The MS ISP curriculum is designed to engage professionals working across all sectors to address information security and privacy challenges and opportunities, including mid and upper-level management, human resources, policy and governance, law enforcement, and information technology, or those wishing to develop the expertise to obtain such roles.

 Utilizing the interdisciplinary excellence of the School of Information in particular and The University of Texas at Austin as a whole, the subject matter expertise of the Center for Identity, and the leadership of Center and iSchool partners, the program provides a 360-degree perspective on information security and privacy that is not available through existing programs in cybersecurity and information assurance.